Book Icelandair flights to Canada from EUR 324*

 Inner-city travel in Canada

-When it comes to inner-city travel, public transport is often the easiest and most cost-effective way to get around.
+When it comes to inner-city travel, public transport is often the easiest and most cost-effective way to get around Canada.
 Major cities boast accessible public transport services, made up of buses, trains, trams and subways.

-Taxi and ride-sharing services, such as Uber, are also rife in urban areas, though they can be more expensive.
+Taxi and ride-sharing services, such as Uber, are also available in urban areas, though they can be more expensive.

 Canada’s big players, such as Toronto and Vancouver are best explored on foot or by bicycle.